RA-DevProjects/Personal-Task-Managment-System/README.md

 # Personal-Task-Managment-System
-This for an assignment, specifclaly A2 of PRINCIPLES OF PROGRAMMING AND DATA STRUCTURES
+This for an assignment, specifically A2 of PRINCIPLES OF PROGRAMMING AND DATA STRUCTURES